galtza/tutorial-dll-tracker/README.md

 ## Other platforms

 As we mentioned earlier, we will not cover other platforms.
-Nevertheless, if you want to go further and investigate how to make this mini-library really multi-platform and as a starting point check out the following tables that shows us the correspondence of functions :
+Nevertheless, if you want to go further and investigate how to make this mini-library really multi-platform and as a starting point check out the following tables that show us the correspondence of functions :

 How to load/unload dynamic libraries and query for specific functions inside: